-- 5.4 Infringement and Enforcement.
+5.4 Infringement and Enforcement.
 Licensee shall give written notice to Licensor of any infringement of any Licensed Right or misappropriation of any Biosensor Technology if, and promptly after, Licensee receives knowledge or suspicion thereof.
 Licensee shall cooperate reasonably with Licensor in preventing and stopping any such infringement or misappropriation.
-Subject to Section 5.5, Licensee shall not take any action or undertake any enforcement of any Licensor Property against any third party, and shall not cause, induce, or permit any third party to do, or assist any third party with doing, any of the foregoing, whether for the benefit of Licensee, such third party, and/or any other third party. - 5.5 Protection and Enforcement by Licensee.
-If within ten (10) days of a written request by Licensee to take action (i) to protect any of the Biosensor IP, Licensed Trademarks, Licensed Material, and other Licensor Property in the Territory, or (ii) to enforce any of the foregoing Intellectual Property in the Territory, Licensor does not agree in writing to take such action, or if Licensor does not diligently pursue any such action after so agreeing in writing to take such action, Licensee may, at its own cost and expense, take any action reasonably necessary (x) to protect any of the foregoing Intellectual Property in the Territory, including, without limitation, filing, prosecuting, and/or abandoning any patent application, and obtaining, maintaining, and/or abandoning any patent, for any Biosensor Technology or other Technology, and any filing, prosecuting, and abandoning any trademark application, and obtaining, maintaining, and abandoning any trademark, for any Licensed Trademark, Licensed Material, or other Mark, work, or material, or to otherwise protect any Licensor Property, or (y) to enforce any of the foregoing Intellectual Property in the Territory. - 5.6 Further Assurances.
+Subject to Section 5.5, Licensee shall not take any action or undertake any enforcement of any Licensor Property against any third party, and shall not cause, induce, or permit any third party to do, or assist any third party with doing, any of the foregoing, whether for the benefit of Licensee, such third party, and/or any other third party.

+5.5 Protection and Enforcement by Licensee.
+If within ten (10) days of a written request by Licensee to take action (i) to protect any of the Biosensor IP, Licensed Trademarks, Licensed Material, and other Licensor Property in the Territory, or (ii) to enforce any of the foregoing Intellectual Property in the Territory, Licensor does not agree in writing to take such action, or if Licenser does not aligently pursue any such action reasonably necessary (x) to protect any of the foregoing Intellectual Property, including, without limitation, filing, prosecuting, and/or abandoning any patent application, and obtaining, maintaining, and/or abandoning any patent, for any Biosensor Technology or other Technology, and any filing, prosecuting, and bataining, maintaining, and bandoning any trademark application, and obtaining, maintaining, not the ticensed Trademark, Licensed Material, or other Mark, work, or material, or to otherwise protect any Licensor Property, or (y) to enforce any of the foregoing Intellectual Property in the Territory.

+5.6 Further Assurances.
 Licensee shall take, and cause all Licensee Personnel to take, all such actions and execute all such documents (including, without limitation, sign and execute any assignment, license, waiver, and other document, provide any testimony and evidence, and give any other assistance) as and when requested by Licensor to give effect to and implement the sole ownership of Licensor in and to any and all Licensor Property and/or assist Licensor with protecting and enforcing any of the Licensor Property.